kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v1/05-the-router.md

 ```

 CLick on a link and then refresh the page.
+After refreshing
-After refreshing you will see the console populate with the `#learning-javascript` (or whatever link you clicked)
+you will see the **console** populate with the
+`#learning-javascript` (or whatever link you clicked)

+## Get rid of the the hash
 Why is there a `#` (hash)?

 `js/router.js`